TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-monitoringvms-syslog.md

 ## **Recommended steps**
 To resolve common issues related to Performance Counters, try the following:

 1. Ensure that the agent shows a health connection to the workspace.
 Run the below query in your workspace to see if the machine in question shows a recent heartbeat.
-If no heartbeat is found, please file a ticket under "Windows Agent" for "heartbeat data missing" and follow the recommended steps. <br>
+If no heartbeat is found, please file a ticket under "Windows Agent" for "heartbeat data missing" and follow the recommended steps.

 ```
 	Heartbeat
 	| summarize arg_max(TimeGenerated, *) by Computer